Chula Vista, California: East Chula Vista

+Although "Eastlake" properly refers only to one planned community in east Chula Vista built around an artificial pond, the name is often used to encompass a much broader suburban region along the SR 125 corridor.
+This is in part due to the misconception that the lake which the name "Eastlake" refers to is the much larger Lower Otay Reservoir.
+Many businesses and institutions throughout east Chula Vista use "Eastlake" in their names.

-In the years around 2008 thousands of Tijuana's elite bought houses in and moved to Eastern Chula Vista escaping violence, kidnapping and other crime taking place during that period in the Mexican metropolis only a few miles away.
-The Los Angeles Times wrote, "So many upper-class Mexican families live in…Eastlake…and Bonita…that…the area is becoming a gilded colony of Mexicans, where speaking English is optional and people can breathe easy cruising around in their Mercedes-Benzes and BMWs."
-In late 2018, a new Rapid bus route was created, taking passengers from the Otay Mesa Port of Entry, through Eastern Chula Vista, and then into Downtown San Diego.
+In the years around 2008 thousands of Tijuana's elite bought houses in and moved to east Chula Vista escaping violence, kidnapping and other crime taking place during that period in the Mexican metropolis only a few miles away.
+The Los Angeles Times wrote, "So many upper-class Mexican families live in… Eastlake… and Bonita… that… the area is becoming a gilded colony of Mexicans, where speaking English is optional and people can breathe easy cruising around in their Mercedes-Benzes and BMWs."
+In late 2018, a new Rapid bus route was created, taking passengers from the Otay Mesa Port of Entry, through eastern Chula Vista, and then into downtown San Diego.

 Climate

 Like the rest of lowland San Diego County, Chula Vista has a semi-arid climate (BSk), with mediterranean characteristics, though the winter rainfall is too low and erratic to qualify as an actual Mediterranean climate.

 With a moderate climate where the annual averages seldom oscillate much, there has still been a 103 F high and a 24 F low recorded since the station's inception in 1918.
 In 1949, the maximum daytime temperature was just 44 F once, the lowest on record.
 Thanks to the maritime moderation, on average the coldest day is at a very mild 57 F. Summer nights are warmer than in coastal climates further north, but cooler than in the hot interior.
 The warmest low on record is 78 F in 2016, while the warmest average night between 1991 and 2020 stood at 72 F.